vboughner/bixby-capsule-with-aws/docs/01-request-aws-account.md

 - in a few minutes, you'll receive an email acknowledging your activation

 If you try to access DynamoDB or Lambda immediately, you may see a web page that says "Your service sign-up is almost complete".
-That's normal during the first 24 hours when you are likely still in the waiting period.
-No action is required, when the waiting period is over, you'll receive another email that has the subject line "Your AWS Account is Ready - Get Started Now".
+That's normal during the first 24 hours, when you are likely still in the waiting period.
+No action is required.
+When the waiting period is over, you'll receive another email that has the subject line "Your AWS Account is Ready - Get Started Now".
 I received mine after about 24 hours, the first time.

-Recently however, I had not received that email after 3 days.
-So I pressed the `Contact Support` button in the Lambda service page.
+Recently however, I did not receive that email, and after 3 days I pressed the `Contact Support` button in the Lambda service page.
 It lead me to a page called
 [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) with a number of suggestions.
 Surprisingly, the suggestion that worked for me was to try logging in with a different